FrankBuss/Ada_Synth/README.md

 # Ada_Synth
 Ada Synthesizer with MIDI support.
-Note: the ARM version is not working.
-All tested on Debian Linux.
+Tested on Debian Linux and the STM32F407 Discovery board.

 ## Prerequisites
 - STM32F4 Discovery board with STM32F407